 What is Nihonbuyo?

 Japanese classical dance was born about 1603, along with the first performances of Kabuki Theatre.
 In Japanese, it is also called Nihon buyō (日本舞踊) or nichibu (日舞).
 Even today, all Kabuki actors must first learn to dance.
-You can study this style of dance, too, even if you are not Japanese.
+You can study this style of dance in New York, too, even if you are not Japanese.

 In Japanese classical dance, the dancer interprets the poetry being sung in addition to dancing along with the music.
 For instance, if the words of the song say, “It was a very hot day,” the dancer might fan herself to show how hot it is, or if the words refer to a gentle breeze, the dancer’s movements themselves could become the cool breeze.
 Sometimes the dancer moves or stamps rhythmically to the music, too.